charlietian19/UrbanMagnetometer/README.md

   * ASUS X551 laptop (any computer satisfying the system requirements).
   * Biomed eFM3A Fluxgate magnetometer
-  * Garmin 18x LVC GPS (any NMEA GPS with 1 PPS output)
+  * Garmin 18x LVC GPS (any NMEA GPS with 1 PPS output routed to pin 1, Carrier Detect)
   * SerialIO SIO-U232-59 (RS232 to USB converter with +5V on DB9 pin 9)

 ## Biomed-eMains-eFM-x.dll